Peer-to-Peer (P2P) Architecture

 How does P2P network work?

-Some use cases of P2P architecture
+Applications of P2P architecture

-• File sharing: P2P networks are often used for file sharing because they allow users to share files directly with each other without the need for a central server.
+• Used for file sharing: Users can share files directly with each other without the need for a central server.

-Some examples of P2P architecture
+Use cases of P2P architecture

-• Napster: Napster was a popular file-sharing service that was shut down in 2001 due to copyright issues.
+• Napster: Napster was a file-sharing service that was shut down in 2001 due to copyright issues.
 It used a central tracking server to facilitate file sharing among users.

-• BitTorrent: BitTorrent is a popular P2P file-sharing protocol that allows users to share large files directly with each other without the need for a central server.
+• BitTorrent: BitTorrent is a P2P file-sharing protocol that allows users to share large files directly with each other without the need for a central server.

-• Skype: Skype originally used a proprietary hybrid P2P protocol for voice and video communication, but after being acquired by Microsoft, it now uses a client-server model.
+• Skype: Skype originally used a hybrid P2P protocol for voice and video communication, but after being acquired by Microsoft, it now uses a client-server model.

 • Bitcoin: Bitcoin is a P2P cryptocurrency that operates without a central monetary authority.
 Transactions are verified and recorded on a decentralized network of computers, rather than being centrally managed.